 - Go to the Forwarding and POP/IMAP tab.

 - Under IMAP Access:, make sure Enable IMAP is selected.

-- See below for the Gmail IMAP settings also available on this page.
+- Note: See Gmail IMAP settings for the options also available on this page.

 - Click Save Changes.